ASTM F88 Seal Strength Package Testing

 The Importance of Seal Strength and ASTM F88 Package Testing

 Seal strength is an essential component of package validation.
 Seal strength regulatory testing measures package integrity.
 It also measures the opening force required to open a package.
 The ability of a package to produce consistent seals is also assessed.

 The strength of the seal must be within an acceptable tolerance.
 It must be strong enough to protect the contents of the packaging.
 At the same time, it must be minimum to the point of permitting the opening of the package with an acceptable amount of force.

-During testing, the seal strength is not the only point of evaluation.
+During ASTM compliance testing, the seal strength is not the only point of evaluation.
 A bending component must also be considered.
 The package must be held at different angles to assess the impact of opening the package.

 Three Techniques of ASTM F88 Integrity Testing

 Technique A – unsupported method.
 This testing requires each tail of the specimen to be secured in opposing grips.
 The seal remains unsupported while the test is conducted.

-Technique B is called the supported by 90 degrees method.
+Technique B – supported by 90 degrees method.
 Each tail of the package being tested is supported in opposing grips.
 The seal remains hand-supported at a ninety-degree angle.
 This angle is perpendicular to the tails while the test is being conducted.

 Technique C – supported by 180 degrees method.
 Technique C is similar to Technique B. Under Technique C, the least flexible tail is supported flat against a rigid alignment plate held in one grip.
 The more flexible tail is folded 180 degrees over the seal and is held in the opposing grip while the package is tested.

 The objective of these techniques is to measure the strength of seals in flexible barrier materials.
 The intent is to determine seal strength.
 This is completed by measuring the force required to peel a seal apart while pulling on the ends of a strip of material containing the seal.